digital-go-jp/abr-geocoder/README.md

   $ abrg update-check
   ```

-  Returns `0` if the local database is the latest.

-  Returns `1` if new data in CKAN is available. there is no local database, returns `1` and exits.
+  Returns `0` if new data is available in CKAN or if no local database exists.
 In that case, runs `download` command.
+  Returns `1` if the local database is the latest.

 ### `geocode` (without command is specified)